 Creative Recreation Marketing Tip #1: Offer Off-Season Deals

 One of the simplest ways to coax families away from their couches is to offer them a deal.
 Disney park tickets can range up to $40 in price for a single ticket from day to day.
 While that may not seem like a huge incentive, consider this— that adds up to $480 in savings for a family of four spending three days at the park.
 By adjusting the pricing structure, amusement parks and other recreational businesses can optimize revenue and create steady crowd sizes throughout the year, leading to a better customer experience in the process.
 (After all, there’s nothing fun about waiting in long lines!)

 To maximize this marketing strategy, target offers to specific groups at specific times.
 Variable data printing makes it easy to get as specific with your message as you desire.
 For example, a business that teaches group painting classes could mail special deals to sororities looking for bonding opportunities during pledge week.
 As the school year winds down, a theme park could alert parents about special deal days during the summer.

 The best part?
 These direct mail marketing campaigns can be completed separately or together.
-Printed postcards, brochures, and other direct mail pieces can even address the recipient by name and include other personalized text and graphics.
+Printed postcards, brochures, and other direct mail advertising pieces can even address the recipient by name and include other personalized text and graphics.
 By targeting and tailoring off-season deals, recreational companies can make every season their busy season.

 Recreation Marketing Challenge #2: Change Requires Agility